5 things you should know about the waiver of premium rider

 One of the decisions you need to make is whether or not to add any riders to your life insurance policy.
 These optional benefits can be added to personalize your policy and better meet your needs.
-However, they often cost extra per month, so if you’re considering adding any riders to your policy, you’ll want to make sure they’re actually right for you.
+However, they often add an extra cost to your insurance premium each month, so if you’re considering adding any paid riders to your policy, you’ll want to make sure they’re actually right for you.

 Riders like convertibility, accelerated death benefit and disability waiver of premium are some of the common ones you’ll come across.

 Depending on your needs, the waiver of premium rider could be an excellent addition to your life insurance policy.
-Here, find out what you should know about the rider before purchasing it.
+Find out what every insured person should know about the rider before purchasing it.

 1. What is the waiver of premium rider?

-The waiver of premium rider — also known as a waiver of premium for disability — is an optional addition to your policy that helps prevent your life insurance coverage from lapsing if you become incapable of continuing payments.
-If you become too sick or injured to work, this rider goes into effect and covers your policy premiums.
-Qualifying scenarios would include things like severe injury, permanent illness, or some other catastrophic life change that results in you becoming disabled.
+The waiver of premium rider — also known as a waiver of premium for disability — is an optional add-on to your policy that helps prevent your life insurance coverage from lapsing if you become incapable of continuing payments.
+If you become too sick or injured to work, this rider goes into effect and covers your life insurance premiums.
+Qualifying scenarios would include things like severe injury, permanent illness or some other catastrophic life change that results in you becoming disabled.

-When you consider that one in every five Americans lives with a disability, the benefit of this rider becomes clear.
-Instead of using your limited funds to pay your premiums, so your life insurance policy remains active, you can use the money you have toward living expenses and much-needed healthcare.
+When you consider that one in four adult Americans lives with a disability, the benefit of this rider becomes clear.
+Instead of using your limited funds to pay your premiums so your life insurance policy remains active, you can use that money to budget toward living expenses and much-needed healthcare.

 The waiver of premium rider does cost extra per month, and the price will vary based on your health and, ultimately, the likelihood of disability while the policy is in force.

-2. How the waiver of premium disability benefit works
+2. How does the waiver of premium disability benefit work?

 The individual terms of using the waiver of premium rider benefit will vary from carrier to carrier, so it’s important to read the fine print.

-Typically, the benefits of this rider will end once the policyholder is no longer disabled.
-If the disability proves to be long-term, the premiums will be covered up until a certain age, such as 65 or 70.
+Typically, the benefits of this life insurance rider will end once the policyholder is no longer disabled.
+If the disability proves to be long-term, the premium payments will be covered up until a certain age, such as 65 or 70.

 When you file a disability claim, your insurance company will waive the premiums only after the waiting period has been met and your claim approved.
-If your claim is approved, they will reimburse the premiums you paid during the waiting period.
+If your claim is approved, they will reimburse the premium payments you made during the waiting period.